What to Do When Your Friend Is Giving You the Silent Treatment

 If your friend doesn't respond the first time you reach out, try a different means of communication: If you sent an email first, call or send a text the next time.
 Perhaps most importantly, whenever you put yourself out there, be mindful of your tone.
 Avoid accusatory statements, a gruff attitude, and questions that invite further conflict, such as " What's your problem?" and even the classic, " Are you mad at me? " Instead, take a gentler approach by saying you've noticed they're not responding and you're looking forward to talking in order to resolve the issues.
-Trust that they'll reach back out whenever they're ready.

 It's also quite possible that your friend is mad at you for something you did or said-or they think you're guilty of.
 Don't drive yourself batty poring over every conversation and interaction you two have ever had, but try taking an honest look at your behavior up to now.
-It's possible you might be able to pinpoint where the trouble started, whether due to your offhand comments or outright rude actions.
+You might be able to pinpoint where the trouble started, whether due to your offhand comments or outright rude actions.